UNI CHECKLIST. WHAT TO TAKE.

 So I will start with the room.
 This one was what we referred to as The Hobbit Room.
 It was TINY .
 There was a bright orange street lamp right outside that flickered and kept Jake awake, So I bought a square of blackout fabric and cut it to the exact size of the window, & some velcro – the stuff you can get that’s half stick (stuck that to the window frame) and half sew, that I sewed to the blackout fabric.
 Sorted.
 He was then able to velcro himself a pitch black room and a good night’s sleep.
 (Or could happily sleep all day.
 Students, you know)

-Mattress toppers are a bit of a plan – you don’t need to necessarily bring it with you on moving day, but if the mattress isn’t very nice/comfy, you can always order one online and have it delivered it to their address (the ‘deliver to a different address’, option)
+Mattress toppers are a bit of a plan – you don’t need to necessarily bring it with you on moving day, but if the mattress isn’t very nice/comfy, you can always order one online and have it delivered it to their address (the ‘deliver to a different address’ option) We did this for Toby after he realised he could ‘feel every spring’ and it revolutionised his bed.

 Duvet 10.5 tog